intel/ScalableVectorSearch/docs/benchs/large_scale_benchs.rst

 | **LVQ-4x8**        | 2.5x     | 1.3x     | **3.1x** | 1.6x     | **4.7x** | 2.1x     |
 +--------------------+----------+----------+----------+----------+----------+----------+

-**Click on the triangles** to see the throughput vs recall curves comparing several LVQ settings for each dataset.
+**Click on the triangles** to see the throughput vs recall curves comparing SVS with several LVQ settings, as well as float32 and float16 encodings, for each dataset.

 .. collapse:: deep-96-1B